sungnga/jbook-cli-app/README.md

 - When there is no cell left in the CellList we want to make sure that the AddCell is always visible to the user
 - Add a forceVisible props to AddCell Component and make the props optional by adding a question mark next to it in the interface definition

+### Adding vertical spacing between AddCell bar, add transition
+- Right now our AddCell component is squished right next to the vertical resizer handle and we're not able to resize the CodeCell vertically.
+We can apply some vertical margin between the AddCell
+- Also, apply additional transition properties to the AddCell component so there will be a little longer delay before the user sees the AddCell when they hover over the area